Areas planned in NET Design and realised with the help of NET Build can be used with the Redlining module for efficient documentation.

 7) The debug messages provide information during the data transfer.
 If the function is activated, the error message can be displayed and saved.
 With a double click on the log entries, one is forwarded to the corresponding problem object.

 9) The "Save as" dialogue opens and messages can be saved in a CSV file.

 10) The selected function is executed without saving changes in the database.

 11) With "Start" the objects are taken over.

 12) The dialogue is closed.

 As a result, the segments are equipped with ducts and have received the measured geometry and the set status.

-The topological links have been created so that the resulting network paths are correct.
+The topological connections were created in such a way that the resulting network paths are correct.

-In the lower part of the window there is an area with messages.
-Each message can be selected by double-clicking and if an object has been stored, the corresponding form opens:
+At the bottom of the dialogue is an area with messages.
+Each message can be selected by double-clicking on it, and once an object has been saved, the corresponding form opens.

 Meaning of the messages: